 Dad enlisted for Vietnam then worked as a civilian with the Air Force until retirement.
-During this same time he remained active in the Air National Guard.
-So he worked his 40+ hour week rotating schedules, plus a weekend per month and a couple weeks each summer on top of it.
+During this same time, he remained active in the Air National Guard.
+So he worked his 40+ hour week rotating schedules, plus a weekend per month and a couple of weeks each summer on top of it.

 Yet, even though he was so busy, he always found time to pursue his interests.